harish07466/To-Do-List/README.md

 A clean, fast, and user-friendly **To-Do List Application** built using **React + Vite**.
 Track your daily tasks, mark them as complete, and stay productive with a smooth UI.
-All tasks are automatically saved using **LocalStorage**, so your progress remains even after refreshing the page.
+All tasks are saved automatically using **LocalStorage**, so they remain even after refreshing the page.

 ---